ljmzt/sparkify/README.md

 ### Other Files
 1. EDA-2-pyspark-larger_dataset.ipynb: EDA notebook using 10% randomly selected user

+2. modeling-explore-full_dataset.ipynb: Explore models using the full dataset.

-2. shap-analysis.ipynb: Use shap to do some feature importance analysis.
+3. shap-analysis.ipynb: Use shap to do some feature importance analysis.

 ### Some Technical Notes
 1. Things related to spark is in spark-setup.md.
 I also tried to do the so-called pandas-on-spark, see test-spark2.ipynb.
 But there are too many unexpected outcomes so I essentially give up and stick with native spark-sql.